hmrc/nino-insights-stub/README.md

 # nino-insights-stub

-This is a placeholder README.md for a new repository
+This is a nino reject list stub for nino-insights

 ### License